-BOEM and the Bureau of Safety and Environmental Enforcement (BSEE) are responsible for managing the development of OCS oil, gas, and mineral resources while ensuring safe operations and the protection of the human, marine, and coastal environments.
+BOEM and the Bureau of Safety and Environmental Enforcement (BSEE) are mandated to manage the development of OCS oil, gas, mineral resources, and renewable energy resources while ensuring safe operations and the protection of the human, marine, and coastal environments.
 One purpose of BOEM's regulatory program is to ensure that the G&G data is obtained in an environmentally safe manner.
-BOEM regulates leasing, exploration, development, production, and decommissioning, and they perform environmental analyses during each of these phases.
+BOEM and BSEE regulate leasing, exploration, development, production, and decommissioning, and they perform environmental analyses during each of these phases.
 BOEM's Resource Evaluation Program oversees "speculative" G&G data acquisition and permitting activities pursuant to 30 CFR §§ 551 and 580.
 Specifically, 30 CFR § 551 regulates prelease G&G exploratory operations for oil, gas, and sulfur resources, and 30 CFR § 580 regulates prelease prospecting activities.
 BOEM's Office of Leasing and Plans oversees "on-lease" or "ancillary" G&G data acquisition pursuant to 30 CFR § 550, which applies to postlease G&G exploratory operations.

 The G&G surveys provide information used by industry and government to evaluate the potential for offshore oil and gas resources, renewable energy development, mineral resources exploration and development, and geologic hazards in a particular area.
 Industry needs accurate data to determine the location, extent, and properties of hydrocarbon resources.
 Information on shallow geologic hazards and seafloor geotechnical properties assists in the safe and economical exploration, development, production, and transportation of hydrocarbons.
+Additionally, the results of G&G surveys characterize sea bottom conditions before installing a renewable energy facility or to verify the completion of decommissioning activities.

-The scope of the effects on GOM resources from activities proposed in Shell's revised EP, No. R-6678, were fully discussed and analyzed in the PEA.
-The proposed activity location, equipment, and duration will not result in impacts different from those discussed in the PEA or Multisale EIS prepared since that time.
-Existing peer-reviewed scientific literature and environmental monitoring suggests the proposed activity will not result in a different cumulative impact conclusion from what was made in the PEA.
-This information was not available or considered during the preparation of the PEA.
-Therefore, this SEA was prepared by BOEM to evaluate the operator's proposed ancillary activities in light of the new information.
+The scope of the effects on GOM resources from activities proposed in Shell's G&G survey application, No. L18-012, were fully discussed and analyzed in the GOM G&G PEIS.
+The proposed activity location, equipment, and duration will not result in impacts different from those discussed in the GOM G&G PEIS, Multisale EIS, or 2018 SEIS prepared since that time.
+Existing peer-reviewed scientific literature and environmental monitoring suggests the proposed activity will not result in a different cumulative impact conclusion from what was made in the GOM G&G PEIS.
+This information was not available or considered during the preparation of the GOM G&G PEIS.
+Therefore, this SEA was prepared by BOEM to evaluate the operator's proposed G&G activities in light of the new information.